hanwendong1/VirtualGaming/content/3-Insider.md

    </p>
 </html>
 #### Description
-"Insider“ combines two fun components: finding the answer to a quiz and revealing the Insider.
+"Insider" combines two fun components: finding the answer to a quiz and revealing the Insider.

 While communicating to others you have to find the right answers to a quiz and also find the "Insider" that is manipulating the discussion.